Roughsketch/VineCorrupt/README.md

 # VineCorrupt
 Archive of old VineCorrupt project

 Not maintained since probably around 2015.
 Code is of dubious quality, but is just here for archival purposes.
+Code has not been modified since whenever I built v1.1 (unless I had changes that never got built into a potential v1.2).

 Should work with MSVC 2022.